 Daniel Lanois records music in some unlikely places.
 Castles and dairy barns have elicited honest and spontaneous performances in his Grammy award winning albums.
 Perhaps this visceral approach comes from his first recording studio, the laundry room in his mother's house in Hamilton, Ontario.

 Born in Hull, Quebec, Lanois' came from a musical family.
 His mother sang and his father and grandfather played the fiddle.
 Moving to Hamilton, Ontario with his mother, Daniel learned to play the guitar and began playing gigs locally with other musicians.
-Beginning with a rudimentary cassette player, Daniel and his brother Robert began recording their own music and branched out quickly offering local bands a place to record.
+Beginning with a rudimentary cassette player, Daniel and his brother Robert began recording their own music.
+They quickly branched out and offered local bands a place to record.

-Recording material by Ian Tyson, Martha & The Muffins, Simply Saucer, and Raffi, Lanois' big break came when Brian Eno did some recording at his studio.
-Eno, who was beginning to break ground with his starkly dreamy "ambient music" taught him the technique of guitar and studio ambience and sound manipulation techniques.
+Recording material by Ian Tyson, Martha & The Muffins, Simply Saucer and Raffi, Lanois' big break came when Brian Eno did some recording at his studio.
+Eno, who was beginning to break ground with his dreamy "ambient music", taught him the technique of guitar and studio ambience and sound manipulation techniques.

 Things began to gel when Eno was tapped to produce an album for U2.
-The Unforgettable Fire (1984) saw Eno and Lanois join together as co-producers.
+The Unforgettable Fire saw Eno and Lanois join together as co-producers.
 The results of that album impressed another star, Peter Gabriel.
 Asked to co-produce the soundtrack to Gabriel's film Birdy, Gabriel and Lanois went on to produce So and Us, Gabriel's most successful albums.
-Gabriel's million selling So launched Gabriel as an accessible commercial artist.
+The million-selling So launched Gabriel as an accessible commercial artist.

-Lanois continued to work with U2 co-producing The Joshua Tree with Eno and as principle producer for Achtung Baby, which earned him a Grammy.
+Lanois continued to work with U2: He co-produced The Joshua Tree with Eno, and was principle producer for Achtung Baby, which earned him a Grammy.

-Lanois earned high praise for co-producing with Robbie Robertson the singer's eponymous solo debut in 1987 and, in 1989, for his work at the boards on Bob Dylan's come back album, Oh Mercy.
+Lanois earned high praise for co-producing Robbie Robertson's eponymous solo debut in 1987 and, in 1989, for his work at the boards on Bob Dylan's come back album, Oh Mercy.
 These successes were followed by The Neville Brothers' Yellow Moon, considered to be a breakthrough for the New Orleans soul group.

 At Lanois' studio, Kings-way in New Orleans, he finally cut his own debut solo album, Acadie.
 The singer/songwriter received acclaim from critics for his moody, understated passion and the success of Acadie was followed by For the Beauty of Wynona in 1983.